dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

 	/// The vertical synchronization mode to use.
 Default is On.
 	/// </summary>
 	VSyncMode VSync { get; set; }

+	/// <summary>
+        /// The number of frames the window needs to be running slowly for before <see cref="IWindow.IsRunningSlowly"/>
+        /// is set to true.
+Default is 5.
+        /// </summary>
+        int IsRunningSlowlyThreshold { get; set; }
 }
 ```